arduino/docs-content/content/arduino-cloud/01.getting-started/02.technical-reference/iot-cloud-tech-ref.md

 ### Local Time

-To retrieve local time, use the `ArduinoCloud.getLocalTime()` function in a sketch.
-The value returned is the Unix timestamp or UTC, and automatically adjusts based DST (Daylight Time Savings) and the configured time zone.
-This is changed inside your Thing configuration.
+To retrieve local time, use the `ArduinoCloud.getLocalTime()` method in your sketch.
+The value returned represents the current local time expressed as a Unix timestamp (i.e. seconds from the epoch), and it automatically takes your time zone settings and DST (Daylight Saving Time) into account.
+Time zone can be set in the Thing configuration page within the Arduino IoT Cloud platform.

 This data can be stored in a `CloudTime` variable, and can be visualed using the [Time Picker widget](/arduino-cloud/getting-started/technical-reference#time-picker).